 Five historical sites to see in Dehli.

-Food in Western India
+Traditional food in Western India

 Gujarat, Mumbai, Maharashtra, Goa and Rajasthan are major states of this region of India.
 From desert to coast, this part of the country has assimilated other cultures, as it was targeted by Western invaders.